How can I help you?

 ReactDOM.render(<App />, document.getElementById('element'));The

-showButtonsproperty is disabled in this sample because the control buttons are not needed for inline type.
-To know about the control buttons functionality, refer to theshowButtonssample.
+showButtonsproperty is disabled in this sample because the control buttons are not needed for inline rendering.
+To learn about the control buttons’ functionality, refer to theshowButtonssample.

 Rendering palette at initial load

-In the following sample, it will render the Palette at initial load.
+In the following sample, the ColorPicker opens with the Palette rendered initially.

 import { ColorPickerComponent } from '@syncfusion/ej2-react-inputs';